riiyu7/Love-Tic-Tac-Toe/TESTING.md

     ![screenshot](documentation/test/bug-2-media-queries.png)

-    - Attempted fix: I tried to add additional media queries to handle the position of the message and I experienced a similar problem as above.
+    - Attempted fix: I tried to add additional media queries to handle the position of the message, and I experienced a similar problem as above.

-    - Future resolution: I will attempt to create the same game but using root variables as well creating the website from lower dimensions to higher to ensure the elements like this are consitent across all devices
+    - Future resolution: I will attempt to create the same game but using root variables as well, creating the website from lower dimensions to higher dimensions to ensure the elements like this are consistent across all devices.